bwagenseller/bwagenseller.github.io/learn_to_code/java/logback.md

 # What Is Logback?

 > The official Logback manual can be found [here](https://logback.qos.ch/manual/index.html).
 There is a nice introduction on [mograblog](http://www.mograblog.com/2013/03/slf4j-with-logback-in-maven-project.html), and [memorynotfound](https://memorynotfound.com/logback-logback-xml-configuration-example/) has a nice example of logback.xml.
+Finally, [igorski.co](https://igorski.co/java/logging/log-hierarchy-logback/) gives an example of hierarchy.

 <font color="green">Logback</font> is a logging system in Java that is intended to be a successor to the log4j project (designed by Ceki Gülcü, the same guy who made log4j).
 It is purported to have a smaller footprint than other logging systems.